 HELLO!
-Let’s get inspired in the kitchen with food to make you feel HAPPY, motivated and full of energy!
+Let’s get inspired with food to make you feel HAPPY, motivated and full of energy!
 You see, being healthy is our decision to feed our happiness with good, fabulous-tasting food, it’s choosing to be active, it’s choosing to always look on the bright side of life.

 Welcome fellow foodies, healthy living enthusiasts, home cooks, and chefs at heart – let’s have some fun with food!
 My name is Eartha (@earthacooks).
 I believe cooking from scratch is a simple and rewarding craft, one that anyone can learn and even succeed at from the get-go.
 There’s a delight in cooking: the wonder of creating, the pleasure of time spent in the honest pursuit of tradition and nourishment of our bodies and those of our family.
-Also, let’s be honest – eating, food is a major source of joy in everyday life.
-I’m an advocate for nutritious, healthy eating, and have a passion for creating vibrant, flavourful dishes, using healthy down to earth ingredients.
+Also, let’s be honest, eating food is a major source of joy in everyday life.
+I’m an advocate for nutritious, healthy eating, and have a passion for creating vibrant, flavourful dishes, using whole, down to earth ingredients.

 Join me on a journey into a cleaner, greener lifestyle, and discover Cooking Green Goodness.
 Follow my fun, healthy, food-focused exploits, cooking with kids series, tasty recipes and beautiful imagery.
-“All you’ll need is a slightly expanded pantry, a good knife, the soul of a cook – and your appetite,” as stated in one of my favourite cookbooks “Whole World Vegetarian” by Marie Simmons.
+“All you’ll need is a slightly expanded pantry, a good knife, the soul of a cook – and your appetite,” as stated in one of my favourite cookbooks.

-I am a Toronto native who loves the city’s diverse and inspiring food and culture scene.
+I’m a Toronto native who loves the city’s diverse and inspiring food and culture scene.
 In one block you can find Caribbean, Greek, Italian, Mediterranean, Mexican, and Vietnamese restaurants (to name a few), and don’t get me started on the food trucks!
 Food Truck Frenzy is a real thing.
-I am a mom of two, born entrepreneur, aspiring cookbook author, veggies lover, good food advocate, culinary arts student, student of nutrition and Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
-My mission here is to create, educate, entertain and inspire through my love for food.
+I am a Mommy to two, born entrepreneur, aspiring author, lover of veggies, good food advocate, culinary arts student, student of nutrition, and former Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
+My mission here is to create, educate, entertain and inspire through my love for good food.

 “nothing will work unless you do.”
 Dr. Maya Angelou

-Follow me as I develop a “food system” guide this year to answer tough questions we have about where our food comes from, how it’s processed, and how we can best use it to nourish our bodies.
+Follow me as I develop a “food system” guide to answer tough questions we have about where our food comes from, how it’s processed, and how we can best use it to nourish our bodies.
 To keep up with what’s cooking, follow @earthacooks on Facebook and Twitter.

 Aside from cooking and sharing delicious recipes, understanding what I call the “food system” has become increasingly important to me.
 How do we eat for the 21st Century?
 Better yet, where’s my food coming from?
-To better answer these questions, this year I’ve decided to track the ingredients used in my dishes from the field to fork.
+To better answer these questions, I’ll be working on a project to track the ingredients used in my dishes from the field to fork.
 I’ll also explore how food is processed in the Canadian food system, and let you guys in on local food initiatives.
 I look forward to sharing this information with you!

 I cook the way my mom unknowingly inspired my imagination (with a few new tricks learned throughout the years).
-I had never cooked a meal before the day my mom sprained her neck, but I had loved hanging out in the kitchen from a young age.
+I had never cooked a meal before the day my mom sprained her neck, but I loved hanging out in the kitchen from a young age.
 There was always something delicious on the stove.
-I experienced the different smells and uses for fresh herbs and spices just by observing, or, as my mom called it, “being nosey” (pun intended).
-For dinner that day, I cooked White Rice, Beef Kidney with Lima Beans and Callaloo.
+I experienced the different smells and uses of fresh herbs and spices just by observing, or, as my mom called it, “being nosey” (pun intended).
+For dinner that day, I cooked White Rice, Beef Kidney with Lima Beans, and Callaloo.
 Not only was it delicious, but it was cooked to taste exactly the way my mom would make it.
 My family still talks about that special meal to this day.

 Even the most health-conscious diner can get to the end of a day and forget to eat a leafy green; life gets busy.
 Cooking Green Goodness is for the person with a goal to incorporate more vegetables, fresh herbs and fruits into their daily diet.
 Learn cooking tips like how spinach can be used as a secret ingredient in some incredibly moist, dense chocolate brownies, and in delectable smoothies.
 You’ll forget you’re eating something healthy!